galacticcouncil/hydration-docs/docs/node_monitoring.md

 ### User and Directories

-We create a user just for the monitoring purpose which has no home directory and can't be used to log in.
+We create a user just for monitoring purposes which has no home directory and can't be used to log in.

 ```shell script
 $ sudo useradd --no-create-home --shell /usr/sbin/nologin prometheus
 ```

-Then we create directories for the executable and configuration file.
+Then we create directories for the executable and the configuration file.

 ```shell script
 $ sudo mkdir /etc/prometheus